2lenet/CruditBundle/doc/brick/tags.md

 First of all, you need to implement the brick in your CrudConfig file, in the `getTabs` method for exemple.

-To do this, you need to pass 2 parameters, the datasource where you will put the method for retriebing the data and the route that you will use to modify the tags linked to your object.
+To do this, you need to pass 2 parameters, the datasource where you will put the method for retrieving the data and the route that you will use to modify the tags linked to your object.

 ```php
 use Lle\CruditBundle\Brick\TagBrick\TagConfig;